 At the end of each four-month work term, you will be asked to evaluate your student’s overall performance.
 You will receive an email with a link to an online evaluation form approximately two weeks before the end of the term.
 We strongly encourage you to discuss your evaluation with the student prior to submitting it to the co-op program.

-If you experience any problems or have concerns regarding your student, please contact the co-op program immediately and a Co-op Coordinator will work with you and the student to resolve the issue.
+If you experience any problems or have concerns regarding your student, please contact the co-op program immediately and a Co-op Career Advisor will work with you and the student to resolve the issue.

 UBC Applied Science Co-op Offices